-From the moment you pull into the elegant driveway, and climb the steps (think Gone with the Wind) you are transformed back in time.
+From the moment you pull into the elegant driveway and climb the steps (think Gone with the Wind), you are transformed back in time.
 This is not a foreign tourist attraction as much as it is a getaway for Lima’s wealthy middle to upper classes.

 However, it’s not just the elegant restoration or atmosphere that captivates, there is plenty to see and do for the whole family.

-Suitability for kids – Casa Hacienda San Jose
+Suitability For Kids – Casa Hacienda San Jose

-The Pool area was magnificent (but too cold for a swim in July) as was the brilliant playground.
+The Pool area was magnificent (but too cold for a swim in July), as was the brilliant playground.

 The history of Hacienda San José dates back to 1688 and by the late 1700s the plantation had more than 1000 slaves.
-In 1821 the valley of Chincha was surprised to see General Don Jose de San Martin and his troops disembark in Pisco freeing the slaves who joined the uprising against the Spanish, which led to Peru’s independence.
+In 1821 the valley of Chincha was surprised to see General Don Jose de San Martin and his troops disembark in Pisco.
+Pisco freed the slaves who joined the uprising against the Spanish, which led to Peru’s independence.

-Yet the blood had just begun to flow, during the War of the Pacific (1880) the slaves killed the last heir of the original owners on the main staircase of the manor… With the Agrarian reform of the 1970’s the glorious – and wealthy plantation saw its final demise, before being restored to its former glory as a tourist destination.
+Yet the blood had just begun to flow, during the War of the Pacific (1880) the slaves killed the last heir of the original owners on the main staircase of the manor.
+With the Agrarian reform of the 1970’s the glorious – and wealthy plantation saw its final demise, before being restored to its former glory as a tourist destination.

-Practical notes & recommendations – Casa Hacienda San Jose
+Practical Notes & Recommendations – Casa Hacienda San Jose

 We recommend talking to your guides and local people for greater insight into the lives of the Afro Peruvian people, their meals, and their culture.
-We would recommend staying more than 1 night and getting out to the local Afro Peruvian restaurants.
+We also recommend staying more than 1 night and getting out to the local Afro Peruvian restaurants.

-In booking this location we discovered that Saturday night rates are MUCH higher than every other night. in the end we decided it was worthwhile in order to gain access to the free classes – but be warned.
+In booking this location we discovered that Saturday night rates are MUCH higher than every other night.
+In the end, we decided it was worthwhile in order to gain access to the free classes – but be warned.
 Also, Saturdays book out WELL in advance.

 Price Range – Casa Hacienda San Jose